curi/fi/docs/pub-drafts/flux-appearance-and-integrity.md

 There is a much better honest indicator than appearance: integrity.
 For us, as a party, to have integrity means we **must** be *principled*.
 Those principles must stand above all else, for to compromise them is to acknowledge their inadequacy, which is to admit our ideas are not of exceptional quality.

 We (Flux: the party, the movement, the people) claim to bring a serious alternative to representative democracy in the form of *ideas*.
 The only guarantee we can give is our word.
-The only way we can expect people to trust us is through honesty.
-To betray honesty, is to betray integrity.
+The only way we can expect people to trust us is through deliberate and consistent honesty.
+To betray our honesty, is to betray our integrity.

-To put appearance above integrity is to put short-term reward above honesty.
+To put out appearance above our integrity is to put short-term reward above long-term honesty.
 If we claim our ideas are enduring, then our integrity must be enduring.
 Our honesty must be enduring.
-And that is why integrity should never be sacrificed for the sake of appearance.
+And that is why our integrity should never be sacrificed for the sake of our appearance.

 ------